rickalouani/Rancher-howto/README.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/sshkeygen3.png)

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/10000-9.png)
-select os I will be using ubuntu 16 here on the same screen you get to select the the size for vm talk about prices a little bit.

-----screenshot of finished VM
----screenshot of ip address
 Verify that your newly provisioned VM is ssh accessible.
 I will use the ssh private key we created in step  xxxx :
 - picture for ssh to vms.